The whole purpose of this course is to develop employees in a shortage area of manufacturing operations.

 Mechanical and Manufacturing Video

-Dr Arnaud Marotin (Programme Director)
+Dr Arnaud Marotin (Programme Manager)

 A-level Mathematics and suitable science subject, BTEC National Diploma in Engineering or an engineering foundation year are the traditional requirements.
 We will consider a range of alternative qualifications or experiences.
 Students holding a HNC, HND or equivalent are granted direct entry to level 5.
 Each application and professional work experience is considered on an individual basis.
 We will also want to see that you are enthusiastic and motivated to take this course and that you have the potential to benefit from part-time study, which can support your career development.